WHAT IS ORAL AND MAXILLOFACIAL SURGERY? HOUSTON

 As highly skilled oral surgeons in Houston, we provide a range of advanced services, including:

-• Removal of wisdom teeth and other dentoalveolar surgery
+- Removal of wisdom teeth and other dentoalveolar surgery

-• Orthodontic related surgery for children and adults
+- Orthodontic related surgery for children and adults

-• Repair of soft and hard tissue facial trauma
+- Repair of soft and hard tissue facial trauma

-• Diagnosis and treatment of cysts and tumors (pathology) of the mouth and jaws
+- Diagnosis and treatment of cysts and tumors (pathology) of the mouth and jaws

-• The management and treatment of TMJ (temporomandibular joint) disorders
+- The management and treatment of TMJ (temporomandibular joint) disorders

-• Endodontic microsurgery (apicoectomies)
+- Endodontic microsurgery (apicoectomies)

-• The treatment of serious head and neck infections
+- The treatment of serious head and neck infections

-• The diagnosis and treatment of oral and maxillofacial diseases
+- The diagnosis and treatment of oral and maxillofacial diseases

-• The diagnosis and treatment of facial pain
+- The diagnosis and treatment of facial pain

-• General anesthesia and IV sedation
+- General anesthesia and IV sedation

-• Reconstruction following cancer surgery or trauma
+- Reconstruction following cancer surgery or trauma

-• Repair of facial clefts and craniofacial defects
+- Repair of facial clefts and craniofacial defects

 Understanding the Cost of Oral & Maxillofacial Surgery

 The cost of oral surgery can vary greatly.
-It depends on things such as the specific procedure a patient is undergoing, the extent of that procedure, and whether there are any complicating factors.
+It depends on several factors, such as the specific procedure a patient is undergoing, the extent of that procedure, and whether there are any complicating factors.
 During your consultation, we will be able to provide you with an estimate for the price of your care.
 We can also assist you as you explore options to manage the financial aspect of your surgery.
 For example, insurance or financing might make it easier for you to afford your needed procedure.

-Factors that Can Affect the Cost of Oral Surgery
+Factors That Can Affect the Cost of Oral Surgery

 Some factors that can affect the cost of oral surgery include:

-• The specific procedure.
+- The specific procedure.
 For example, wisdom teeth extractions can cost anywhere from a few hundred dollars to over $1,000 per tooth.
 Dental implant placement may cost a couple thousand dollars per implant.
 Facial reconstruction surgery has the potential to cost tens of thousands of dollars.

-• The extent of the procedure.
+- The extent of the procedure.
 Logically, removing one impacted tooth costs less than removing a full set of four wisdom teeth, and placing just one or two dental implants costs less than full mouth reconstruction.

 Does Dental Insurance Cover Oral Surgery?